Medical herbalist and

 Frances Watkins BSc (Hons) PhD

 Frances Watkins is a medical herbalist and a practitioner member of both the National Institute of Medical Herbalists (NIMH) and the College of Practitioners of Phytotherapy (CPP).
-She is Treasurer for the Herbal History Research Network (HHRN).
-Previously, Frances sat on the Accreditation Board for the European Herbal and Traditional Practitioners Association, EHTPA (2016-2022) and Academic Adviser and Assessment Coordinator for the Heartwood Professional Course (2017-2020) .
+She is Lead of Marking for Betonica School of Herbal Medicine and Treasurer for the Herbal History Research Network (HHRN).
+Previously, Frances sat on the Accreditation Board for the European Herbal and Traditional Practitioners Association, EHTPA (2016-2022) and was the Academic Adviser and Assessment Coordinator for the Heartwood Professional Course (2017-2020) .

 Frances studied at Middlesex University in the UK gaining a first class BSc (Hons) in Herbal Medicine (2009) and completed her doctorate at the University of East London (UEL) investigating antimicrobials from native British plants listed in 10th century Anglo-Saxon wound healing formulations (2013).
 This was laboratory based research and Frances has published papers on her research findings and continues to explore herbal remedies found in Old English and Latin medieval medical manuscripts.

 As a herbal practitioner, Frances is particularly interested in menopause and executive stress although patients seek herbal medicine for many different reasons including insomnia, chronic skin conditions and immune support.

 Frances practises Western herbal medicine in Bushey, Kings Langley, St. Albans and Watford in Hertfordshire and if appropriate, can offer consultations via Zoom.
 Find out more about what a herbalist does and call Frances for a chat about a Western herbal medicine consultation.